MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-create.md

     ```

     The ReadRecordFromCsv method will just open the CSV file and read the first record from the file.
-We can use this method to validate if the provided datasource URL (path of the CSV file) is valid.
+We can use this method to validate if the provided data source URL (path of the CSV file) is valid.
 This connector is using anonymous auth, hence there's no validation of credentials here.
-If it's using any other auth type, the connection to datasource must be made using the provided credentials to validate the authentication.
+If it's using any other auth type, the connection to data source must be made using the provided credentials to validate the authentication.

 3. Add the following using directive in ConnectionManagementServiceImpl.cs